 But words work for me.
-Letters soon coalesce into strands of ideas and I can see one taking shape as I write, dropping in these images of my latest paintings.
+Letters soon coalesce into strands of ideas and at the moment of this writing I see one taking shape as I type, and drop in these images of my latest paintings.

-Some days at the studio I just need to retreat, retrace the lace.
-Other days I need to feel the fracturing of that focus.
+Some days at the studio I just need to retreat, retrace past meditative practices, like lace-making.
+Other days I need to represent the fracturing of that focus.

-If painting really is a conversation the painter has with the materials, surface, technique and image, I'm seeing that this is talking about a kind of mapping out of an understanding of the here and now, where words fail.
+If painting really is a conversation the painter has with the materials, surface, technique and image, I'm seeing that this is talking about mapping out an understanding of the here and now, where words fail.

 Put into words, it's a little terrifying to be in unexplored territory with no obvious path ahead.